Private medical insurance for business

 - Clients can be confident we’re able to meet their claims.
 Just a couple of claims statistics can help instil confidence in your clients:

-As a result of our focus on delivering high levels of healthcare expertise, for the second year running, we won Health Insurance Company of the Year and Best Group PMI Health Provider at the 2011 Health Insurance Awards.
+As a result of our focus on delivering high levels of healthcare expertise, for the ninth year running, we've won Health Insurance Company of the Year at the 2018 Health Insurance Awards.
 When you tell clients about these awards, it helps build confidence in making a purchase.

 Solutions claims – what happens next?